soup-dog/shit-hash/specification.md

 # Shit Hash Specification
 Shit hash is a hash function that always returns 42.
 Always.

+How it returns 42 is up to you.
+The more esoteric, overengineered and Rube Goldberg-esque, the better!

 ## Shit Hash Package
 ### Name
 The package name should consist of the words "shit" and "hash", once each,